 They move very quickly

-They may use affection, flattery or future plans before you really know them.
+They may use affection, flattery, future plans or intense attention before you really know them.

 What to doRomance scam guidance